Aayusha2055/sheenycare/_posts/2020-10-03-retinol-in-skin-care-uses-benefits.md

 ### Step 5.
-Finish with your moisturizer and always look for moisturizers with <a href="https://www.sheenycare.com/hyaluronic-acid-skin-benefits-uses"target="_blank">Hyaluronic Acid</a> and <a href="https://www.sheenycare.com/what-is-ceramide/"target="_blank">Ceramides</a>.
+Finish with your moisturizer and always look for moisturizers with <a href="https://www.sheenycare.com/hyaluronic-acid-skin-benefits-uses" target="_blank">Hyaluronic Acid</a> and <a href="https://www.sheenycare.com/what-is-ceramide/" target="_blank">Ceramides</a>.
 You can also choose the buffering technique, where you apply moisturizer before applying retinol to reduce its side effects.